medwards147/Udacity_Data_Visualization_Project_6/README.md

 ![Revision_1_plot](https://github.com/medwards147/Udacity_Data_Visualization_Project_6/blob/master/plots/rev1_timeseries_screenshot.png)

 #### Visualization Feedback
 I interviewed three people to collect un-biased feedback in order to improve upon my visualization.
 First, I had to explain about Prosper.com and peer to peer lending in general.
 Then, I asked them with questions.
-The following section provides each question with a summary of each response.
+The following section provides each question with a summary of each response for two people (labeled "i" and "ii" after each question).
+I received feedback from a third person on in a follow-on version after I updated my chart in response to the initial feedback.

 - What do you notice in the visualization?
     1. All rating trends are showing decreasing estimated returns